saluteyang/saluteyang.github.io/_posts/2019-07-01-life-and-death-clf.md

 print(f'stacked score: {f1_score(label_test_s, stacked.predict(Xs_test))}')
 ```

-xgboost in conjuction with GridSearchCV did outperform the previous model but with the added complication that since the package doesn't include a native method to correct for class imbalance (as with the class_weight option for logistic regression and random forest in sklearn), I had to use the RandomOverSampler from the imblearn package.
+xgboost in conjuction with GridSearchCV did outperform the previous models but with the added complication that since the package doesn't include a native method to correct for class imbalance (as was the case with the class_weight option for logistic regression and random forest in sklearn), I had to use the RandomOverSampler from the imblearn package.

 ```python
 fin_model = xgb.XGBClassifier(objective='binary:logistic')